 At the start of each players turn, another player draws a 'crossroads' card for that player.
 Each crossroads card has a trigger - sometimes it is triggered by an action that they player could take, where they are located, or which players are in the game.
 They typically offer a choice between two options, and can sway the game.

 Also, each turn a 'crisis card' is flipped, showing the crisis for that turn.
-If the players can't work together to overcome the crisis, then they lose a morale (players lose the game when morale reaches 0).
+If the players can't work together to overcome the crisis (or the betrayer sabotages it) really bad things happen.

 Pro Unpredictable actions